-In the letter that offers final acceptance the student is asked to forward to the Registrar's Office a \$25 registration deposit and, for students who want a place in residence, a \$75 room deposit.
-The receipt for \$100 confirms the student's acceptance of the offer of admission, assures the student of a place in the program and reserves a place for the student in residence.
-The receipt of the \$25 deposit, only, confirms the student's acceptance of the offer of admission, assures the student's place in the program, and indicates that the student does not want to have a place reserved in residence.
-The full amount of the deposit will be refunded when students cancel their applications before August 12.
-After this date, there is no refund of the \$25 course deposit.
-The \$75 residence deposit will be refunded up to, but not after, August 31 provided the Registrar's Office is notified.
+In the letter that offers acceptance the student is asked to forward to the Registrar's Office a \$100 program registration deposit and, for students who want a place in residence, a \$125 room deposit.
+The receipt for \$225 confirms the student's acceptance of the offer of admission, assures the student of a place in the program, and reserves a place for the student in residence.
+The receipt of the \$100 program deposit, only, confirms the student's acceptance of the offer of admission, assures the student's place in the program, and indicates that the student does not want to have a place reserved in residence.
+The full amount of the program deposit will be refunded when students cancel their applications before July 31.
+After this date, there is no refund of the \$100 program deposit.
+The \$125 residence deposit will be refunded up to but not after June 1 for returning students and up to but not after July 15 for new students.
+(Program and residence deposits received from students accepted after July 15, 1992 are non-refundable.)

-Deposits are subtracted from the total payments due at registration in September (see page 12).
+Deposits are subtracted from the total payments due at registration in September.